theupdateframework/taps/tap4.md

 ## Metadata and targets layout on clients

 On a client, all metadata files would be stored under the "metadata" directory.
-This directory would contain the repository assignments file, as well as a subdirectory for every repository specified in the repository assignments file.
+This directory would contain the map file, as well as a subdirectory for every repository specified in the map file.
 Each repository metadata subdirectory would use the repository name.
 In turn, it would contain two subdirectories: "previous" for the previous set of metadata files, and "current" for the current set.